Dbee-hub/Arduino-Assignment1/README.md

 ## What this program does

-It counts down from 5 to 1 using a while loop.
+It counts down from 5 to 1 using a for loop.
 On each step:- It prints "Count: N" to the Serial Monitor.- It blinks the on-board LED N times using a function called flashLED().

 When the countdown finishes, it prints "=== Countdown Complete ===".